dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ---
-title: ASP.NET Core Blazor Server and Blazor WebAssembly (WASM) hosting models
+title: ASP.NET Core Blazor hosting models
 author: guardrex
-description: Understand Blazor Server versus Blazor WebAssembly (WASM) and which hosting model you should use.
+description: Understand the different Blazor hosting models and how to pick which one to use.
 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc
-ms.date: 11/09/2021
+ms.date: 02/10/2022
 no-loc: [Home, Privacy, Kestrel, appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 uid: blazor/hosting-models
 ---
-# ASP.NET Core Blazor Server and Blazor WebAssembly (WASM) hosting models
+# ASP.NET Core Blazor hosting models

-This article explains Blazor Server versus Blazor WebAssembly (WASM) and which hosting model you should use.
+This article explains the different Blazor hosting models and how to choose which one to use.

-Blazor is a web framework designed to run server-side in ASP.NET Core (*Blazor Server*) versus client-side in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*, *Blazor WASM*).
-Regardless of the hosting model, the app and component models *are the same*.
+Blazor is a web framework for building web UI components ([Razor components](xref:blazor/components/index)) that can be hosted in different ways.
+Razor components can run server-side in ASP.NET Core (*Blazor Server*) versus client-side in the browser on a [WebAssembly](https://webassembly.org/)-based .NET runtime (*Blazor WebAssembly*, *Blazor WASM*).
+You can also host Razor components in native mobile and desktop apps that render to an embedded web view control (*Blazor Hybrid*).
+Regardless of the hosting model, the way you build Razor components *is the same*.
+The same Razor components can be used with any of the hosting models unchanged.

 ## Blazor Server